 If the selected renderer or the required mode is not available, the TSPlayer automatically falls back to the next best choice.

-The „Audio“ dropdown list in the Renderer section allows to select the audio renderer.
+The „Audio“ dropdown list in the Renderer section allows to select the Audio Renderer.
 It is responsible for outputting audio to the sound card.
-Each entry represents an audio device, a specific way of accessing it or (particularly under Vista) a kind of audio output.
-By selecting an audio renderer you may switch over to a different sound cards, or under Vista to a different kind of audio output (PC speakers, SPDIF, HDMI...).
+Each item represents an audio device, a specific way of accessing it or (particularly under Vista and later) a kind of audio output.
+By selecting an audio renderer you may switch over to a different sound cards, or under Vista and later to a different kind of audio output (PC speakers, SPDIF, HDMI...).

 Audio renderers with „DirectSound“